UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ---
 **Note on Julia vs Python**

-I originally wrote all of the code in Python, but I switched to Julia because I was looking for better performance, which I got - an episode of learnign was 10-30x faster in Julia.
+I originally wrote all of the code in Python, but I switched to Julia because I was looking for better performance.
+An episode of learning was 10-30x faster in Julia than in Python.

 ---